When the 18th Amendment to the Constitution took effect on January 17, 1920, New England’s taverns suddenly became speakeasies.

 The Old Port District, then as now, was a haven for the thirsty public.
 The Congress Street bar now known as Bramhall was a Portland sanctuary favored by scofflaws during the wild days of Prohibition.

-It is a dim, brick-lined stone vault with little natural light.
+A dim, brick-lined stone vault with little natural light, Bramhall bills itself as a modern speakeasy.
 For years it was a basement pub under The Roma Café, now defunct.
-Bramhall has been refurbished and reopened as a modern speakeasy with a reasonably priced menu.
+Bramhall has been refurbished and reopened with a reasonably priced menu.

 Bramhall, 769 Congress St., Portland